questrail/keysight/README.md

 ## Contributing

+### Sample CSV and other data files

+Currently, the only sample file we have to test is the CSV file from a N9340B spectrum analyzer.
+If you have other data files saved from a Keysight/Agilent/HP piece of test equipment and are willing to share it, please open an issue or submit a pull request to let us know.

+### Submitting Pull Requests

 [keysight][] is developed using [Scott Chacon][]'s [GitHub Flow][].
 To contribute, fork [keysight][], create a feature branch, and then submit a pull request.
 [GitHub Flow][] is summarized as: